aslanbakirov/aslanbakirov.github.io/_posts/2022-08-27-neurotransmitters.markdown

  - **Gamma-aminobutryic acid (GABA):** GABA is the most common inhibitory transmitter.
 It regulates brain activity to prevent problems in the areas of anxiety, concentration, sleep, seizures and depression.

+ - **Glycine:** Glycine is most common inhibitory neurotransmitter in your spinal cord.
+It is mainly involved in controlling hearing processing and pain transmission.

+### Monoamines neurotransmitters

+Monoamines regulates consciousness, cognition, attention, and emotion.
+Many disorders of your nervous system involve abnormalities of monomine neurotransmitters, and many drugs that people commonly take affect these neurotransmitters.

+ - **Serotonin:** Serotonin is an inhibitory neurotransmitter.
+Serotonin plays an important role in regulating and modulating mood, sleep, anxiety, sexuality and appetite.
+Selective serotonin reuptake inhibitors (SSRIs) are a type of antidepressant medication commonly used to help depression, anxiety, panic disorder.
+SSRIs work to balance serotonin levels by blocking the reuptae of serotonin in the brain, which can help improve mood and reduce anxiety.

+ - **Histamine:** Histamine regulates body functions including wakefulness, feeding behaviour, and plays a key role in asthma, bronchospasm.
+It also plays a role in allergic rections and is produced as part of the immune system's response to pathogens.

+ - **Dopamine:** Commonly known as the feel-good neurotransmitter.
+Dopamine is involved in reward, motivation, and addictions.
+Several highly addictive drugs act directly on the dopamine system.
+In other words, they increase dopamine levels in the brain.
+This chemical messenger also plays an important role in the coordination of body movements.
+Parkinson's disease which is a degenerative disease that results in motor movement impairments, is caused by the loss of dopamine-generating neurons in the brain.